antublue/test-engine/README.md

 ## Goals

-To allow parameterized testing at the test class level, targeting integration testing.
+To allow parameterized testing at the test class level, targeting integration testing

 ## Non-Goals

-The Test Engine is not meant to replace JUnit for unit tests.
-(Though it could be used.)
+The Test Engine is not meant to replace JUnit for unit tests

 ## Why not use JUnit 5?